 - UV protection: $16

-Vision Insurance FAQ: What kind of frames can I select with my VSP vision insurance benefits?
+What kind of frames can I select with my VSP vision insurance benefits?

-Vision Insurance FAQ: What is a contact lens fitting exam?
+What is a contact lens fitting exam?

 This type of exam is different from a regular eye exam and is especially meant for contact lens wearers.
-During this eye exam, your VSP vision network doctor will ensure that the lenses are fitting both eyes properly and that the contact lenses are not harming your eyes in any way.
+During this eye exam, your VSP vision network doctor will ensure that the contacts are fitting both eyes properly and that the contact lenses are not harming your eyes in any way.

-Vision Insurance FAQ: How can I use my elective contact lens allowance?
+How can I use my elective contact lens allowance?

-Vision Insurance FAQ: What are non-elective (medically necessary) contact lenses?
+What are non-elective (medically necessary) contact lenses?

 Non-elective contact lenses, also called medically necessary contact lenses, are prescribed by your optometrist.
 Your eye doctor will let you know if you need medically necessary contact lenses.
 These types of contacts are not covered by a VSP Individual Vision Plan.